-Catering: Chozen Noodle (seasonal opening), Costa Coffee, Fresh Food Café, New York Bakery Co. (seasonal opening), McDonald's, The Cornish Bakery (seasonal opening), Costa Express, Dolcetti Ice Cream, Krispy Kreme, Skwishee Iced Drinks, Costa Drive Thru Shops: Phone Tech, SPAR, WHSmith Amenities: Children's Play Area, Jackpot £500, Showers Outdoor Space: Fenced, grass picnic area at back of car park Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Shell, Select, Deli by Shell, Costa Express
+Catering: Chozen Noodle, Costa Coffee, New York Bakery Co. (seasonal opening), McDonald's, The Cornish Bakery (seasonal opening), Costa Express, Dolcetti Ice Cream, Krispy Kreme, Skwishee Iced Drinks, Costa Drive Thru Shops: Phone Tech, SPAR, WHSmith Amenities: Changing Places, Children's Play Area, Jackpot £500, Showers Outdoor Space: Fenced, grass picnic area at back of car park Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Shell, Select, Deli by Shell, Costa Express

 First 2 hours free for all vehicles, after which cars must pay £13 and HGVs, caravans and coaches £29, or £32 to include a £10 food voucher.

 Prices are paid using NexusPay or in the shop.
 The location code is 2212.

 This information is provided to us by third parties.
 You should always check with staff on site.

 Brent Knoll Picnic Area